 Yes!
 Please contact us regarding financing options

 According to federal guidelines, the top allowable speed using the electric motor only is 20 mph on a flat surface.
-ELF owners can travel faster by pedaling, some can get up to 30 mph.
+ELF owners can travel faster by pedaling, some can get more than 25 mph.
 The ELF is designed for use under 30 mph.
-Many states have their own regulations that vary from the federal standards, and we encourage you to research the rules in your own area.

 The ELF features a rear cargo area that can be accessed from inside or through the hatchback.
-Inside the hatchback features a rear cargo deck, a locking trunk like, a glove box and two extra large cargo buckets.
+Inside the hatchback is a rear cargo deck, a locking trunk, a glove box and two extra large cargo buckets.
 These are water tight, durable and removable.
 You can carry groceries, laundry, a party’s worth of ice or a load of live bait fish.
-A total of 8 bags of groceries can be carried just in the back.
-There are also hooks to hang cloth grocery bags.
-There is also an optional front cargo deck and bamboo storage slelves that can increase capacity.
+A total of more than a dozen bags of groceries can be carried just in the back.
+There is also an optional front cargo deck and bamboo storage shelves that can increase capacity.
 Many ELF owners design their own methods of carrying specific cargo.

 The ELF can be secured with a chain or u-lock attached to the wheel and frame in a number of locations.
 The motor requires a key that can be removed when the vehicle is parked.
 We also have a custom ELF security wrap designed by a company that makes light aircraft covers.
 The protective wrap secures under the ELF, can be locked to the rear wheel, and features a clear pane that allows the solar panel to function properly with the cover in place.